aau-cns/mission_sequencer/README.md

 | `LOCAL   = 1`    | the provided WPs are interpreted w.r.t. the starting pose, i.e. 'local frame' |
 | `CUR_POS = 2`    | the provided WPs are interpreted w.r.t. to the current position, i.e. added to the current position, when they are evaluated |
 | `CUR_POSE = 3`   | the provided WPs are interpreted w.r.t. to the current pose (position + yaw), i.e. added to the current position and yaw, when they are evaluated |

+Further, the mission sequencer publishes a waypoint message on `/mission_sequencer/waypoint_reached` whenever a waypoint has been reached.

 If required for your node (obstacle detection), you can get the current list of waypoints with the service: